firewalltest3434/Keyauth-Emulator/README.md

 2. Click "Install certificate"
 3. Select "Local Machine," then click "Next"
 4. Select "Place all certificates in the following store," click "Browse" and select "Trusted Root Certification Authorities"
-5. Click "Finish"
+5. Click "Finish" ( only needed to do 1 time )

-Same thing for `keyauth.win.crt` Certificate but Just pressing next works fine
+Same thing for `keyauth.win.crt` Certificate but Just pressing next works fine ( also 1 time also )

 **Redirect API URLs to localhost using hosts file**
 1. Open `C:\Windows\System32\drivers\etc\hosts`